 John identifies worldliness as desires and pride, not some object or thing in our culture.
-Words are not worldly things in our culture unless our evil hearts take words and make them evil by uploading evil motives for evil purposes.
+Words are not worldly things in our culture unless our evil hearts take words and make them wrong by uploading evil motives for evil purposes.
 As cultures and epochs change, so do our words.

 The careful Christian is in tune with the culture in which he lives and uses words that are fitting to being a Christian in that culture.

-Reflection and practice
+Reflection and Practice

 1. Do not be hung-up about words.
 Words are words.
 You do not have to giggle when you say penis, and you do not have to feel as though you have gotten away with something when you say damn.

 2. Consider your audience.
 Do your words uplift and build up or do they degrade and tear down.
-The Gospel is more about others, rather than about you.
+The gospel is more about others, rather than about you.
 Always be thinking of others.
 Never use your freedom as a right to do as you please.

 3. What is your motive?
-Make sure your heart is saturated by the Gospel when you speak.
-Let the words of your mouth come from a heart treasure that has been marinating in the Gospel.
+Make sure your heart is saturated by the gospel when you speak.
+Let the words of your mouth come from a heart treasure that has been marinating in the gospel.
 If so, your speech will be redemptive.